What are concept maps?

 Example 2: This example illustrates the relationship between ideas that are part of a process, such as a Food Chain.

-Example 4: This example illustrates the relationship between main idea, such as Climate Change, and supporting details.
+Example 3: This example illustrates the relationship between a main idea, such as climate change, and supporting details.